OpenOCL/openocl.github.io/README.md

 ## Introduction

-The Open Optimal Control Library is a toolbox in Matlab for facilitating modelling and formulation of (parametric) optimal control problems.
-Interfaces casadi and ipopt.
+The Open Optimal Control Library is a toolbox for facilitating modelling and formulation of (parametric) dynamic optimization problems in Matlab.
+It interfaces CasADi and Ipopt.

 ## Quick start